by Jesus Vasquez, MSW, November 2015

 Violence in the community is a major social issue, as it affects those in large cities, small communities, schools, poor communities and also well to do neighborhoods.

 Unfortunately, many of the victims of community violence are children and adolescents.
 Many of today’s acts of violence are perpetrated by youth, boys and girls alike, who have been either victims of community violence or exposed to violent acts themselves.
-Exposure to this community violence, either being a direct victim of the violence or witnessing the recurrence of violent acts firsthand, can have many psychosocial and emotional effects of those affected.
+Exposure to community violence, either being a direct victim of the violence or witnessing the recurrence of violent acts firsthand, can have many psychosocial and emotional effects of those affected.
 Children and adolescents who have been exposed to violent or hostile behavior have been found to suffer from depression and aggression as well as other serious mental health problems.

 Among children and adolescents, many indicators have been associated with the exposure to community violence.
 Responses to traumatic events vary according to an individual’s age, developmental level, proximity to event, and emotional closeness to victim or perpetrator.
 As you can imagine school age children, are the most vulnerable exposure to violence at an early age can have long term effects if the cycle of violence is continuous and there is re-victimization.